thangvta/MedScanner/README.md

-# 📱 Mobile App for Detecting Drug-Drug Interactions via Prescription Scans
+# 📱 Mobile Web-App for Detecting Drug-Drug Interactions via Prescription Scans

 This is an AI-powered mobile web application designed to **automatically detect potential drug-drug interactions (DDIs)** by analyzing scanned prescriptions.
 It aims to enhance **patient safety**, **streamline clinical workflows**, and **support doctors, pharmacists, and patients** with intelligent medication validation.